christianahsasona/alx-system_engineering-devops/0x02-shell_redirections/README.md

-19. Replace all characters A and c from input to Z and e respectively.
+20. script that removes all letters c and C from input.